eskardinha/CTF-Writeups/2021/niteCTF/CBC-Jail/README.md

 ![image alt](https://upload.wikimedia.org/wikipedia/commons/d/d3/Cbc_encryption.png "AES-CBC Encrypt")
 ![image alt](https://upload.wikimedia.org/wikipedia/commons/6/66/Cbc_decryption.png "AES-CBC Decrypt")

-As we can see, the Plaintext is first XOR'ed with the IV and then ciphered with the key.
+As we can see, the Plaintext is first XOR'ed with the IV and then ciphered with the KEY.
 Same for decryption, first we decrypt and then we XOR.

 As we can manipulate the IV, we could try to modify it so when we send the same ciphertext which we already know it's plaintext, XOR's to our desired plaintext.

 It can be done because `0 == A XOR A` and because `0 XOR A = A`.
-It's reversable operation.
+It's reversible operation.

 So our objective will be to get a new IV like `NEWIV = PT ^ OURPT ^ OLDIV`.